zeapoz/xrpl/README.md

 1. Clone this repository.
 2. Build [rippled](https://github.com/XRPLF/rippled) from source.
-3. Create the `~/.ziggurat` directory, copy the [validators configuration](https://github.com/XRPLF/rippled/blob/develop/cfg/validators-example.txt) there, and name it `validators.txt`.
-Also create a `config.toml` with the following contents:
+3. Create the `~/.ziggurat/ripple/setup` directories, copy the [validators configuration](https://github.com/XRPLF/rippled/blob/develop/cfg/validators-example.txt) there, and name it `validators.txt`.
+4. In the same directory create a `config.toml` with the following contents:
     ```
     # path = "<path to the directory where you built rippled>"
     # start_command = "./rippled"
     ```
-4. Run tests with `cargo +stable t -- --test-threads=1`.
+5. Run tests with `cargo +stable t -- --test-threads=1`.

 ### Initial state
 Follow the steps below to save an initial state that can be loaded later for other tests.